Use Advanced search for multiple words and phrases

 Reprocessing test

-"The barnyard tests for your fuel are to take a liter of finished fuel, process it again as if it were new veg oil.
-If any more glycerine drops out, then you know it wasn't as good as it could have been.
+Take a litre of finished, settled and separated fuel and process it again as if it were new oil, using 200 ml of methanol and 3.5 grams of NaOH or the equivalent of KOH.
+Let it settle.
+If any more glycerine by-product drops out, then you know the reaction wasn't as good as it should have been.

 "Take exactly 25 ml of biodiesel and dissolve it in exactly 225 ml of methanol in a measuring glass.